Incentive-Aware Federated Averaging with Performance Guarantees under Strategic Participation: Conclusions

 \section{Conclusions}

-W proposed \texttt{IncentFedAvg}, an incentive-aware FedAvg method that incorporates strategic data participation into federated learning.
-The approach couples cooperative local model training with a noncooperative Nash game determining client data contributions, allowing clients to adjust participation based on payoff–cost tradeoffs.
-We establish convergence guarantees for both convex and nonconvex objectives, ensuring optimality in the convex case and stationarity in the nonconvex case, while the participation vector converges linearly to the unique Nash equilibrium.
-Experiments on MNIST and CIFAR-10 demonstrate competitive performance and stable equilibrium client contributions, validating the proposed mechanism.
-For future work, extending the convergence analysis to the strongly convex setting could yield sharper rates and tighter complexity bounds.
+We proposed \texttt{IncentFedAvg}, an incentive-aware FedAvg method that incorporates strategic data participation into federated learning.
+The approach couples cooperative local model training with a noncooperative Nash game determining client data contributions, allowing clients to adjust participation based on payoff–cost tradeoffs. \fyrr{For strongly monotone games, we establish performance guarantees for convex and nonconvex objectives.
+For merely monotone games, we prove asymptotic convergence under welfare loss minimization.} \fr{While the proposed framework captures strategic data participation through dataset size $N_i$, it does not explicitly model data heterogeneity at the level of individual sample quality or local distribution shift.
+Notably, the random discovery payoff $a_i(N) = q_i Q^\top N$ does encode each client's class distribution $q_i$, so clients with more informative or complementary distributions receive higher marginal payoffs.
+However, the strategic variable $N_i$ remains a scalar quantity representing dataset size, and differences in contribution value arising from distributional heterogeneity are not explicitly captured in the Nash game formulation.
+Extending the framework to incorporate distribution-aware contribution metrics represents an important and practically relevant direction for future work.}